Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 The Legend of Marigolds

-Marigolds are deer resistant and attract butterflies and hummingbirds.
+Marigolds are deer-resistant and also attract butterflies.
 They’re often companion plants in vegetable gardens to control insects and nematodes.
 And are used as a spice in cooking.
 Golden flowers are fed to chickens to yellow up their yolks.

-French Marigolds plants are shorter and more broadly spreading than African Marigolds.
+French Marigolds are shorter and broader than the African Marigolds.

 French Marigolds (Tagetes patula) are shorter and broader than the African Marigolds (T. erecta), also known as Aztec Marigolds—named after the Aztecs.
 They used them for ceremonial and medicinal purposes long ago.
-Their large pom-poms of happy face blooms sit above dark green foliage that grows up to three feet tall.
 Besides the iconic golden yellow, there are creamy-white and orange African Marigolds.
+Some varieties have large pom-poms of happy face blooms that sit above dark green foliage and grow three feet tall.
+Please don’t line them up like soldiers, though, as some folks do, because smiles look better in groups, just like on people.

 Antigua Gold African Marigolds (Tagetes-erecta)